One dead, another injured after double shooting in Highland Heights

 MEMPHIS, Tenn. - Memphis police are responding to a double shooting in Highland Heights.

-Police responded to the shooting in the 3000 block of Pershing at 11:22 Monday morning.
+Police responded to the shooting in the 3000 block of Pershing at 11:22 a.m.
+Monday.

 Download the FOX13 Memphis app to receive alerts from breaking news in your neighborhood.